otaviojr/zigbee_light_sensor/README.md

 2. Medium Sensitivity\
 (16x/101ms)\
 Is not working the way I want it to work.\
-Use the high and  low  sensitivity fornow
+Use the high and  low  sensitivity for now
 3. High Sensitivity\
 (16x/402ms)